cs-uob/COMSM0085/exercises/part2/src/react/character.md

 # Character design exercise

-The final react exercise today is to write a "character design" React app, similar to the one in the lectures.
+The final React exercise today is to write a "character design" React app.
 Functionality is your first priority, before design: it's ok to lay out everything in simple paragraphs one above the other.

 The constraints are: